-The project narrative must not exceed 20 pages of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
+The project narrative must not exceed 9 pages per senior investigator of technical information, including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
-Merit reviewers will only consider the number of pages specified in the first sentence of this paragraph.
-Any subsequent pages will be ignored.